KTMZ

-KTMZ (1220 AM) is a commercial radio station licensed to Pomona, California.
-Owned by Lotus Communications, KTMZ simulcasts Los Angeles-based KWKW (1330 AM), carrying that station's "Noticias & Deportes" news/talk and sports format.
-It also carries live Spanish-language broadcasts of Los Angeles Rams NFL football and Orange County SC USL Championship soccer.
+KTMZ (1220 AM) was a commercial radio station licensed to Pomona, California, United States.
+Owned by Lotus Communications, KTMZ last operated as a simulcast for Los Angeles-based KWKW (1330 AM), with its signal covering communities on the border between Los Angeles County and San Bernardino County.
+The transmitter was located on Riverside Drive near Roswell Avenue in Chino.
+The station was on the air from 1960 to 2025.

-Despite being a Class B station, KTMZ is powered at only 250 watts.
-It uses a directional antenna with a three-tower array.
-The transmitter is on Riverside Drive near Roswell Avenue in Chino.
-The signal covers several communities on the border between Los Angeles County and San Bernardino County.

 History

-KKAR Good Music

 The station began broadcasting December 23, 1960, as KKAR.
 It was owned by Intrastate Broadcasters.
 KKAR originally was a daytimer station, running 250 watts by day and required to go off the air at night, because 1220 AM is a Mexican clear channel frequency reserved for XEB in Mexico City.
 KKAR was initially intended to offer "FM listening on AM radio", with a "good music" format, playing easy listening sounds.

-Top 40 and country music

 Intrastate sold KKAR to West Coast Communications, Inc. in late 1960 for $160,000.
 The sale closed on January 1, 1967.
 Under West Coast, the station flipped to a Top 40 format.
 In late 1970, Elizabeth Schirmer, a former employee of KFMB-TV in San Diego, acquired KKAR for $250,000.
 The ownership and format wheels spun again in 1973 when the station flipped to country music on February 24.
 The Schirmer Family later sold the station to Bassett Broadcasting.

-Spanish contemporary and Christian radio

 In 1976, it began airing a Spanish language contemporary hits format after being purchased by JATO Communications.
 Bassett asked to sell the station before the then-required three-year period, citing its poor financial condition.

 In 1978, JATO acquired KSOM-AM-FM and was required to spin off the 1220 frequency as a result.
 The KKAR intellectual unit moved to 1510 kHz as KNSE; at the same time, Gore Broadcasting, Inc., acquired the frequency and relaunched it as a Christian radio outlet, KLIT.
 In 1983, its call sign was changed to KTSJ.
 Several groups owned KLIT/KTSJ during its tenure as a religious outlet, including Creative Communications of Pomona and American Sunrise Communications.
 KTSJ continued airing a Christian religious format until 1994, when it returned to playing Spanish hits.

 In 1996, the station’s call sign was changed to KWPA.
 Personal Achievement Radio bought the station from American Sunrise for $875,000.
 (Personal Achievement briefly held the call letters KWPA, KXPA and KYPA, all in Los Angeles, for the stations it owned.)

 However, KWPA only briefly simulcast KYPA.
 In 1997, it shifted to a gold-based Spanish adult contemporary format as "Radio Mía" and attempted to secure the call letters KMIA.
 Multicultural Broadcasting would acquire KWPA and KYPA in 1997.